 Find out if your property is at risk from flooding by checking the Environment Agency flood map.

 If your home or business is at risk from flooding you can sign up to receive flood warnings from the Environment Agency.
 The service is free and you can get warnings by phone, email or text message.

-If you live in a flood risk area there are actions that you can take now to minimise the damage and disruption.
-Our Flood Guide has information on how to prepare including:
+If you live in a flood risk area there are things you can do now to minimise the damage and disruption.
+Our Flood Guide has information on how to prepare, including: